patricia-gallardo/depend_on_me/README.md

 dependency management might look like in modern C++ projects and how that relates to security.

+### Requirements for inclusion

+* Project uses CMake
+* Project uses the dependencies below
+* Dependencies are pulled as a part of the CMake process (CMake integration required)

 ## Dependencies required

 * [SFML](https://github.com/SFML/SFML) (version 2.5.1)